afoley587/secure-me/README.md

             break
 ```

-FInally, if we found any relevant faces, we can do the login flow.
+FInally, if we found any relevant faces, we can execute the login flow.
 If the login
 is successful, we can will drop a user into a python shell, signifying success!

 ```python